x11vnc/x11vnc-desktop/README.md

  1. If you do not yet have a [Docker Hub](https://hub.docker.com/) account, please create an account.
 Set the Github repository secret `DOCKER_HUB_USERNAME` to your Docker username.
- 2. Set the Github repository secret `DOCKER_HUB_ACCESS_TOKEN` to your Docker Hub password.
-You can also create an access token in your Docker Hub account and set `DOCKER_HUB_ACCESS_TOKEN` to your access token.
-You can find some detailed instructions about `DOCKER_HUB_ACCESS_TOKEN` at https://docs.docker.com/ci-cd/github-actions/.
+ 2. Set the Github repository secrets `DOCKER_HUB_USERNAME` and `DOCKER_HUB_ACCESS_TOKEN`
+    to your Docker Hub username and password.
+You can find some detailed instructions about getting Docker Hub access token at https://docs.docker.com/ci-cd/github-actions/.
  3. Create a repository `docker-desktop` in your [Docker Hub](https://hub.docker.com/) account so that the built images can be pushed into your Docker Hub account.

 Pull requests are also welcome.
-Please make sure your changes have passed the CI for the pull request.
+Please make sure your changes have passed the GitHub Actions CI for the pull request.

 ## License